gtiwari333/spring-boot-web-application-sample/README.md

 Option 1 - run with manually started  KeyCloak, ActiveMQ and MySQL  servers
 - Run ```mvn clean install``` at root
-- Run ```docker-compose -f config/docker-compose.yml up``` at root to start docker containers
+- Run ```docker compose -f docker/docker-compose-dev.yml up``` at root to start docker containers
 - Go to main-app folder and run ```mvn``` to start the application

-Option 2 - automatically start KeyCloak, ActiveMQ and MySQL using TestContainer while application is starting
-- Run ```mvn clean install``` at root
-- Go to main-app folder and run ```mvn -Pdev,withTestContainer``` to start the application

-Option 3 - run from IDE
+Option 2 - run from IDE
 - import into your IDE and compile the full project and run the Application.java on main-app module
 - Update run configuration to run maven goal `wro4j:run` Before Launch.
 It should be after 'Build'

 ## Run Tests (use ./mvnw instead of mvn if you want to use maven wrapper)

-## It uses TestContainers, which requires Docker to be installed locally.
+    Test uses TestContainers, which requires Docker to be installed locally.

 ##### Running full tests